-The wait time to enactment depends both on the insurer and the children’s life insurance product the parent has selected.
-The parent will have to truthfully answer questions about the child’s medical history which may include family members’ histories.
+The wait time to enactment depends both on the insurer and the children’s life insurance product you pick.
+You’ll have to truthfully answer questions about the child’s medical history, which may include family medical histories.

-Know that insurers can not ask if you have previously undergone genetic testing for your child.
-Despite this, if in your family history, a family member has an inheritable condition, the insurer can deny coverage for the child.
+Know that insurers cannot ask if you’ve previously undergone genetic testing for your child.
+However, if one of the your family members has an inheritable condition, the insurer can deny coverage for the child.

 So, is life insurance for children neccessary?
 It’s a decision you’ll have to make for yourself, but it’s generally a cheap and worthwhile addition to your own life insurance policy, through a Child Term Rider.
 If you don’t have your own life insurance policy, the birth of a child is the right time to consider it!
 Life insurance will make sure your child is provided for in case something happens to you.
 Get multiple life insurance quotes to find the policy that’s right for you.